Become a registered Psychologist

 - Counselling Psychotherapies and Clinical Skills (PSYC71-503)

 - Advanced Psychological Assessment (PSYC71-504)

 - Research Methods, Professional Practice and Ethics (PSYC71-505)

 - Psychopathology and Therapy: Families, Children and Adolescents (PSYC71-608)

 - Psychopharmacology and Pharmacotherapy (PSYC71-611)

-Students complete the first two-semester internship at the psychology clinic located on campus under staff supervision, and two externships in a clinical community setting under external supervision.
+Students complete the first two-semester Internships at the Psychology Clinic located on Campus under staff supervision, and two Externships in a clinical community under external supervision.

 *Bond University cannot guarantee the availability of suitable externships on the Gold Coast.
-Students may be required to travel to up to 100 km from the University (e.g., Brisbane and northern New South Wales) to complete this requirement.
-Students are responsible for arranging their own transportation to and from Externship sites.
+Students may be required to travel up to 100km from the University (e.g., Brisbane and Northern New South Wales) to complete this requirement.
+Students are responsible for arranging their own transportation to and from the Externship site.

 Students must enrol in 30 credit points per semester.